jkenton/CapableOne/_posts/2023-12-28-mind-blower.md

 AND

 Today, I was walking my dog.
 Lil Rel Howery was talking to Neal Brennan on Brennan's podcast called "Blocks".
-Lil Rey shared a comment he attributed to Jay-Z about the pressure he (Jay-Z) feels while doing creative works.
+Lil Rel shared a comment he attributed to Jay-Z about the pressure he (Jay-Z) feels while doing creative works.
 He said, "you do feel like your community is on your back, and you gotta do it for everybody."
 [Approx. 6:26 to 7:02, to include context]

 "On your back" has two meanings, at least how I understand it.
 First, "on your back" can mean that a person is over-critical.
 Or it can mean that a person is dependent (or over-dependent) on you.